Albert-Gao/blog/source/_posts/how-to-test-expressjs-with-jest-and-supertest.md

   - es6
 ---

-I recently changed from Mocha, Chai and supertest to Jest.
+I recently changed from `Mocha`, `Chai` to `Jest`.
 Pretty lovely experiences, cost a while to figure out the right way to test an express route, but when it works, it works like a charm.
 I share my experiences here, hope it helps.
+I love its assertion function more than `Chai`, seems more concise to me.

 <!--more-->